 During the 19th century, the most promising artists trained at the Royal Academy of Painting and Sculpture in Paris.
-The academy taught its pupils the works of the Old Masters.
+The Academy taught its pupils the works of the Old Masters.
 Artists in the making were encouraged to adopt classical ideals in their paintings.
-However, a group of painters believed in the legitimacy of the landscape as an independent genre.
+However, a group of them believed in the legitimacy of the landscape as an independent genre.
 Therefore they traveled to the outskirts of Paris in a venture to observe nature.
-Turning their attention to the beauty of the countryside, they formed Barbizon School.
+Turning their attention to the beauty of the countryside, they formed the Barbizon school.

 In the early 19th century, any aspiring painter who yearned for success enrolled themselves at the National School of Fine Art (a branch of the Royal Academy of Painting and Sculpture).
 There, artists followed a strict curriculum.
 They focused on legitimate subjects such as historical and mythological themes.
 Since the Neoclassical style of painting was popular, pupils depicted scenes using minimal color, straight lines, and clearly defined forms.

 In 1824, English painter John Constable found an opportunity to exhibit his works abroad.
-His six-foot painting The Hay Wain went on display at the French Salon.
+His six-foot painting (182 cm) The Hay Wain went on display at the French Salon.
 Revealing the beauty of the English countryside, it had a significant impact on Parisian artists.
-At the same time, inspired students started paying visits to the Louvre where they could study 17th century Dutch landscape paintings.
+At the same time, inspired students started paying visits to the Louvre where they could study 17th-century Dutch landscape paintings.

-The ambitious next-generation of painters who shared the same passion for nature and adopted painting open-air approach, captured scenes of everyday life in urban and suburban settings.
+The ambitious next generation of painters who shared the same passion for nature and adopted painting open-air approach captured scenes of everyday life in urban and suburban settings.
 They were known as the Impressionists.
-Members of Barbizon School thus laid the groundwork for Impressionism in their search for accurate depictions of light.
+Members of the Barbizon school thus laid the groundwork for Impressionism in their search for accurate depictions of light.
 Forerunners of the movement aimed at painting nature in its pure state.
-They traveled to Fontainebleau to learn from the members of the School.
+They traveled to Fontainebleau to learn from the members of the school.

-Today, art lovers who want to see the places that inspired Barbizon painters can take a six-kilometre route called The Painters’ Trail.
-The walk takes approximately two hours to complete and guides walkers from the village to the Barbizon School’s beloved forest, Fontainebleau.
+Today, art lovers who want to see the places that inspired Barbizon painters can take a six-kilometer route called The Painters’ Trail.
+The walk takes approximately two hours to complete and guides walkers from the village to the Barbizon school’s beloved forest, Fontainebleau.